ied206/ManagedWimLib/USAGE.md

 #### NOTES

+- Create an empty file named `ManagedWimLib.Precompiled.Exclude` in project directory to prevent copy of package-embedded binary.
-- Ubuntu 18.04 x64 binary is compiled without NTFS-3G support (`./configure --without-ntfs-3g --without-libcrypto --enable-static`) because it makes binary GPLv3 licensed.
+- Linux binaries were compiled without NTFS-3G support (`./configure --without-ntfs-3g --without-libcrypto --enable-static`) because it makes binaries GPLv3 licensed.
 If you want NTFS-3G functionality, use system-provided or custom libwim.so and make sure your program is compatible with GPLv3.
-- Create an empty file named `ManagedWimLib.Precompiled.Exclude` in project directory to prevent copy of package-embedded binary.
+- You may have to compile custom wimlib to use ManagedWimLib in untested linux distribution.
+- ManagedWimLib is untested on arm64, because .Net Core 2.1 arm64 runtime has an [issue](https://github.com/dotnet/coreclr/issues/19578).

 ### Cleanup